MarcinSkic/skic.me/src/posts/setting-up-time-tracking.md

 In 2022 I discovered the concept of time tracking and I fell in love immediately.
 It allows for an objective measure of productivity and to see where your time is spent.
 In this post I will assume you are already convinced of benefits time tracking brings, if not then maybe you will be convinced same way I was by [Cortex podcast](https://www.relay.fm/cortex/44).

-I should clarify that I don't use automatic time tracking (that detects what site you visit for example), I gave it a try and it produces data that isn't useful in any way.
+I should clarify that I don't use automatic time tracking (that detects what site you visit or program you launch), I gave it a try and it produces data that isn't useful in any way.
 Also it contradicts usefulness of time tracking as tool in mindful decision taking.

 ## The Problem